reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 An anti-CSRF token is a type of server-side CSRF protection.
 It is a random string shared between the user’s browser and the web application.
 The anti-CSRF token is usually stored in a session variable or data store.
 On an HTML page, it is typically sent in a hidden field or HTTP request header that is sent with the request.

 An attacker creating a forged request will not have any knowledge about the anti-CSRF token.
-So the web application will reject the requests which do not have a matching value of anti-CSRF token which it had shared with the browser.
+So the web application will reject the requests which do not have a matching value of the anti-CSRF token which it had shared with the browser.

 There are two common implementation techniques of Anti-CSRF Tokens known as :
 1. **Synchronizer Token Pattern** where the web application is stateful and stores the token